Get ready for an adventure of a lifetime with this exciting Bali itinerary!

 Ubud Sacred Monkey Forest - 5D Adventurous Bali Itinerary

-A nature reserve that’s also a Hindu temple complex housing over 700 playful monkeys, this forest is only a short drive away from Central Ubud.
+A nature reserve that’s also a Hindu temple complex housing over 700 playful monkeys, Sacred Monkey Forest Sanctuary is only a short drive away from Central Ubud.
 Get pally with the resident monkeys, and bring a few bananas to feed them if you’re feeling adventurous enough!

 The Monkeys of the Ubud Sacred Monkey Forest